 The Roborock S7 is the first sonic scrubbing robot that can vacuum and mop in a single pass.
 With intelligent mopping technology that scrubs set-in stains and lifts up when not in use, the is certainly one of the most advanced dual-cleaning vacuum mop combos we’ve seen.

-But can it stand up to the test?
+But can it stand up to our tests?
 Let’s find out!

 Sonic Scrubbing Robot Vacuum and Mop

-- Advanced scrubbing mopping pad with variable speeds
+- Advanced scrubbing mopping pad with variable water flow

 - Compatible with standard charging base or the self-emptying charging base (launching in 2021)